Performance skills

 In the Acting Skills module DNOA students learn how to combine their own stage personality with the psychology of the character, to work in direct relation to the audience and to use the actual situation during the performance, manipulating it in the here and now.

-The “Body and Space Awareness” classes focus on the body as “the instrument” in the context of singing.
+The “Embodiment and Performative Body” classes focus on the body as “the instrument” in the context of singing.
 It is addressed as an organic self-regulated system; physicality and movement are explored and practised in order to experience and open up new pathways.
 The course is based on the somatic practice of BMC (Body-Mind-Centring) integrated with principles from new dance, Alexander technique, yoga, improvisation and physical theatre.

 Useful resources